MicrosoftDocs/semantic-kernel-docs/semantic-kernel/concepts/text-search/out-of-the-box-textsearch/vectorstore-textsearch.md

 ## Overview

 The Vector Store Text Search implementation uses the [Vector Store Connectors](../../vector-store-connectors/out-of-the-box-connectors/index.md) to retrieve search results.
-This means you can use Vector Store Text Search with an Vector Store which Semantic Kernel supports and any implementation of [Microsoft.Extensions.VectorData.Abstractions](https://www.nuget.org/packages/Microsoft.Extensions.VectorData.Abstractions).
+This means you can use Vector Store Text Search with any Vector Store which Semantic Kernel supports and any implementation of [Microsoft.Extensions.VectorData.Abstractions](https://www.nuget.org/packages/Microsoft.Extensions.VectorData.Abstractions).

 ## Limitations